First Offense DUI Compassionate Representation. Unbeatable Results.

 When faced with a first-offense DUI charge in Omaha, the stakes are high.
 A conviction can lead to severe penalties, including fines, license suspension, and potential jail time.
 Many drivers believe they have no chance of walking away without a conviction.
 However, as in any criminal charge, you are innocent until proven guilty beyond a reasonable doubt, and your attorney can take action to counter the prosecution.
 You can fight these charges effectively with the right legal strategy and an experienced team.

 At Omaha DUI, DUI defense comprises much of our practice.
-Because we have defended countless Nebraska drivers, we have intensive knowledge and experience in DUI law, proceedings, investigatory practices, and negotiations that we can use on your behalf.
-Our team of experienced Omaha first-offense DUI attorneys can help you at this critical time by applying our know-how and aggressive stance to your case.
+Because we have defended countless Nebraska drivers, we have extensive knowledge and experience in DUI law, proceedings, investigatory practices, and negotiations that we can use on your behalf.
+Our team of experienced Omaha first-offense DUI attorneys can help you at this critical time by applying our know-how and firm stance to your case.

 Request a free initial consultation with an Omaha first-offense DUI lawyer to discuss the specifics of your case.
 Call Omaha DUI at (402) 543-3754 or contact us online